raspberrypilearning/amazing-image-identifier/en/step_5.md

                       )
 ```

  + `container` is the widget you want to add the image inside of.
-This can be an App, [Box](https://lawsie.github.io/guizero/box/), or [Window](https://lawsie.github.io/guizero/window/) widget.
+This can be an App, [Box](https://lawsie.github.io/guizero/box/), or [Window](https://lawsie.github.io/guizero/window/) widget
- + The `multiline` property tells the TextBox whether or not to display multiple lines of text.
+ + The `multiline` property tells the TextBox whether or not to display multiple lines of text
  + The `enabled` property tells the TextBox whether or not its content can be modified
  + The `scrollbar` property tells the TextBox whether or not to display a scrollbar
- + `display_text` is a string that gives the text to display.
+ + `display_text` is a string that gives the text to display

-Here’s an example of a simple application using the Text widget:
+Here’s an example of a simple application that uses the Text widget:

 ```python
 from guizero import App, TextBox